The first step in deploying Oxy is to provision a server where your Oxy instance will run.

 Provision a server (e.g., AWS EC2, Google Compute Engine) with your preferred OS (Ubuntu recommended).

 For cloud deployments, we recommend using at least 2GB RAM and 1 CPU core.
-This will ensure smooth operation of Oxy and any additional services you may run.

 Install Essential Packages